Mary Beth Carozza: Social issues

+During the 2025 legislative session, Carozza introduced a bill that would prohibit transgender athletes from participating in women's sports.
+She reintroduced the bill in 2026.

 Personal life

 Carozza is a catechist and Eucharistic minister at the St. Mary Star of the Sea Catholic Church.

 In April 2025, Carozza pleaded guilty to a charge of driving while on the phone.